Modeling and estimating skewed and heavy-tailed populations via unsupervised mixture models: Simulation experiments

 \subsection{Mis-specified models}

-The outcomes of the previous section suggest that the EM-based fitting procedure of the static lognormal-GPD distribution is effective in a correctly-specified setup.
-To check whether the model is suitable also for other DGPs, in this section we study its goodness of fit when the true distribution is different from (\ref{eq:lognGPD}).
+The outcomes of the previous section suggest that the EM-based fitting procedure of the static lognormal-GPD mixture is effective in a correctly-specified setup, unless the sample size is small.
+However, in general, the algorithm may suffer from instability issues.
+Hence, to check whether the model is suitable also for other DGPs, in this section we study its goodness of fit when the true distribution is different from (\ref{eq:lognGPD}).
 In particular, we fit the model to data from the composite lognormal-Pareto distribution developed by \cite{scoll07}, termed Case 1 in Section \ref{sec:back}, and the Cauchy-lognormal-GPD dynamic mixture proposed by \cite{fri02}, called Case 2 in Section \ref{sec:back}.